zerinTheGreatAndTerrible/milestone2/README.md

 * Delete an entry
 * Add a user login

-Three requirements for this assignment:
+## Three requirements for this assignment:

 1. Code is available on github in a public repo in your own account.
 2. Deployed and available somewhere, the url will be submitted through canvas.
-3. Passes a human interaction test of the site.
+3. Passes a human test of the required functionality.